Updated Christmas 2022

-As promised, an edited update to this original post is here.
-This BEAUTIFUL collage of cherished moments for our family pictured above was just part of our Christmas gifts from my former husband and his lovely wife (in about 3 months technically).
+This BEAUTIFUL collage of cherished moments for our family pictured at the top was just part of our Christmas gifts from my former husband and his lovely wife (in about 3 months technically).
 Such generous and thoughtful gifts given completely unselfishly, expecting nothing in return are deeply appreciated.

 And THIS is how it’s done.